You are here:

 Saturday Night Virtual DJs

-Join us from 7-9 PM on Saturday, August 22 and Saturday, August 29 for Virtual DJ Nights!
-More information to be announced soon.
+From 7-9 PM on Saturday, August 22 and Saturday, August 29 BOPA welcomed 2 dynamic DJs for Virtual DJ Nights!

 Artscape Online Artists’ Market

-The Artscape Online Artists’ Market will feature an online directory of up to 75 artists showcasing, promoting and selling their artistry (featuring visual arts, performing arts, literary arts and culinary arts).
-The Artists’ Market will be open for business from Friday, August 21 to Sunday, August 30, 2020.
-Participating artists (selected by a jury of professionals in the fields of craft, fine art, fashion and design) will be announced soon.
+The Artscape Online Artists’ Market featured an online directory of 75 artists showcasing, promoting and selling their artistry (featuring visual arts, performing arts, literary arts and culinary arts).
+The Artists’ Market was open for business from Friday, August 21 to Sunday, August 30, 2020.
+Participating artists (selected by a jury of professionals in the fields of craft, fine art, fashion and design) can be found here.
 University of Baltimore is the Community Sponsor for the Artscape Online Artists' Market.